savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 ```

+Now, the accessibility information is easier to find, and the attributes can be applied by a single ViewModifier that encapsulates the grouping guidelines we provided earlier.

 Please note this architecture is not to be seen as the perfect way to go.
-We hope it will inspire you to build your own!
+We simply hope it will inspire you to build your own!

 ## Accessibility in UIKit